 Head Start is a federally funded preschool program for children ages 3-5.
-Early Head Start is designed for children birth to 3 years and pregnant women.
+Early Head Start is designed for designed for pregnant women and children birth to 3 years.
 Both programs use a two-generational, comprehensive approach to ensuring children and their caregivers are school-ready.

 CAW/M is the sole grantee for both Head Start and Early Head Start services in Wayne and Medina Counties.
 We serve 373 HS children and 165 EHS children at any given time in our center-based and home-based programs.

 CAW/M understands that for children to be ready to learn, they have to be healthy and secure.
 We also understand that parents often need support in order to fulfill their role as their child’s first and most important teacher.
 Comprehensive services are provided for children and caregivers in the areas of education, health, nutrition, mental health, disabilities, parent engagement, and more.

 Young children learn through their experiences and through play.
 CAW/M’s classrooms encourage children to explore language, literacy, math, and science through their everyday activities.
 CAW/M uses researched-based curriculums designed for the age-group served.
 All children are assessed three times per year in the areas of math, language and literacy, health, physical development, social-emotional development and cognition and teachers individualize learning activities to support each child.

 All of CAW/M’s centers are 5-star Step Up to Quality rated, the highest possible rating.
 Step Up to Quality is a program through the Ohio Department of Job and Family Services that certifies a program exceeds the minimum standards for child care.

 Community Action Wayne/Medina offers Head Start and Early Head Start services in a variety of program options to meet your family’s needs.